-They will also have the opportunity to meet fellow DCC students as they participate in Freshman Preview activities.
+The students will also have the opportunity to interact with others as they participate in Freshman Preview activities.
 In addition, information about academic and student organizations will be available.
 Parents/spouses are invited to attend the Parent Preview, a special information session to assist with their student's transition to college.

-Students must have taken the DCC placement test and be placed in a program of study prior to attending a Freshman Preview session.
-Sessions are held prior to the start of the Fall Semester
+Students must have taken the DCC placement

+test and be placed in a program of study prior to attending a Freshman Preview session.
+Sessions are held prior to the start of the Fall Semester.